-Wound care centers, or wound management centers, are medical facilities staffed with wound care specialists and other health care professionals, where slow-healing wounds are treated.
 For most individuals, allowing a wound to heal is a natural process, requiring little more than patience and cleanliness.
 But for some people, wound healing can become a challenging medical problem requiring specialized treatment and care.
 There are numerous reasons why a wound may refuse to heal, but fortunately there are wound care centers staffed with medical professionals who are specially trained to evaluate non-healing wounds and devise a treatment plan.
 Slow-healing wounds often affect diabetics and other individuals with medical conditions that compromise the body’s ability to heal.
-Specialized wound management centers offer a variety of services designed to effectively treat difficult wounds and help manage associated medical conditions.
+Specialized wound care and wound management centers offer a variety of services designed to effectively treat difficult wounds and help manage associated medical conditions.

 You may want to consider visiting a wound care center if your wound hasn’t begun to heal two weeks after the injury, or if it hasn’t finished healing in six weeks.
 There may be a variety of reasons why a wound doesn’t heal normally, including infections, nutritional deficiencies, physical disabilities, a suppressed immune system, diabetes, chemotherapy or radiation.
 The body’s ability to metabolize waste and absorb nutrients and oxygen can also have a negative effect on wound healing.
 It has been recognized, however, that the majority of wound patients come from specific risk categories, including:

-• Those with venous or arterial conditions may have difficulty healing wounds because of poor circulation or a lack of well oxygenated blood.
+- Those with venous or arterial conditions may have difficulty naturally healing wounds because of poor circulation or a lack of well oxygenated blood.

 Wound management centers are often found located inside major hospitals, but stand-alone facilities are common as well.
 In some cases, primary care physicians may refer patients to wound management centers to treat their slow-healing wound.
 Some of the types of wounds that may benefit from wound management centers are: